fantasy11coin/hostmasternode/CONTRIBUTING.md

-Contributing to Fantasy11 Core
+Contributing to Betfint Core
 ============================

-The Fantasy11 Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Betfint Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.